 A quorum of five percent of the members (but not fewer than ten persons) is required for General Meetings to transact business.

 Members may designate another member to proxy vote for them at a General Meeting.
 Members may proxy vote for at most one other member per meeting.

 Article V. Steering Committee

-The officers of the Chapter will be members elected as the Membership Secretary, Recording Secretary, Treasurer, and six at-large officers.
-The term of office will be one year, and shall run from October 1 to September 30 or until their successors are elected.
-These nine officers shall constitute the Steering Committee of the Chapter.
-The Steering Committee will not have more than 4 members who are white heterosexual cisgender men.
+The officers of the Chapter will be members elected as the Membership Secretary, Recording Secretary, Treasurer, and four at-large officers.
+The term of office will be one year, and shall run from February 1 to January 31 or until their successors are elected.
+These seven officers shall constitute the Steering Committee of the Chapter.
+The Steering Committee will not have more than three members who are white heterosexual cisgender men.
 If election results violate this quota, candidates who are white heterosexual cisgender men will be eliminated in order of lowest-to-highest approval until the quota is met.